SOBotics/SOBotics.github.io/contribute/index.md

 ## Improving perspective reports by providing feedback

-Reports by Heat Detector because of Perspective do not take a feedback as of now.
+Reports by Heat Detector because of Perspective do not take feedback as of now.
 We need to develop the bot to take feedback for that as well.

 ------------------------